civarson/chrome-mac-app-icons/README.md

 <img src="preview.png" width="470" height="94" alt="Preview of icons">

-# Google Chrome App Icons for MacOS Dock
+# Chrome App Icons for MacOS Dock

 A small collection of icons for Chrome-generated apps designed to personalize your MacOS dock.
 These icons provide a familiar look for your Chrome apps, making your dock more visually consistent.

 ## Adding Chrome Apps to Your Dock

-To add a Google Chrome app to your MacOS dock, follow these steps:
+To add a Chrome app to your dock, follow these steps:

 1. Open **Google Chrome** and navigate to the app you want to add.
 2. Click on the **three-dot menu** in the top-right corner and select **More Tools** > **Create Shortcut**.